lttb/morphy/README.md

 pipenv shell
 ```

 And use `Predictor` to predict grammemes.
-Keep in mind that it may need a some time to load the model to the memory.
+Keep in mind that it may need some time to load the model to the memory.

 ```
 python